jamesgleave/Deep-Docking-NonAutomated/README.md

 ### Phase 1.
 Random sampling of molecules
-In phase 1 molecules are randomly sampled from the database, in order to build or augment the training set.
+In phase 1 molecules are randomly sampled from the database to build or augment the training set.
 During the first iteration, molecules are also sampled for generating the validation and test sets.

 #### Run phase 1
 To run phase 1, run sequentially the following commands